mzakizadeh/shifting_tabbar/README.md

 This widget is programmed to work with `TabController`.
 You just need to install and import it to your code and use it just like `TabBar`.

+Use installing section from top to get help to install the package and import it to your code.

 **Don't foget to use `DefaultTabController` as an ancestor widget if you don't specify controller manually!**